 WHY FRUITS?
 Because after a good night’s rest during which the cells and organs of the body (specifically the gallbladder, liver, lung, and large intestine) has had an opportunity to clean, it’s the lymphatic system’s job to carry the waste out to the primary elimination organs to facilitate their exit from the body.
 How we break this fast will determine our body’s ability to kick start the elimination process and function throughout the day.
 Fruits are the perfect foods to help with this cleaning process in the morning, as they pass through the digestive system quickly without the body needing to expend considerable energy.
 Some might think that coffee or a bowl of muesli is what helps them “dump”, but, coffee just adds to the acidic load in the system.
 If you have to have tea or coffee in the morning, have it AFTER your fruit breakfast.
 You may even be surprised to find that you don’t need that early drink of coffee to wake you up, as the fruit jump starts the alkalizing effect in the body and gives you a vitamin boost with the energy that you need.
 The goal of the muesli is to add fiber to the diet to help you “go”, however it does not have the lymphatic cleansing effect that fruit has, and fruit has plenty of natural fiber of its own.

 The best fruits to break your fast with are the following – Apples, Berries, Citrus, Melons*, Mangoes, Grapes, and Pears. (*If melon is your choice, do not combine with other fruits.)
 In general, mono fruit meals are ideal as they digest the most quickly.
 Followed by more of the same or any other fruit that you can think of, for as long as your body likes it.
-INITIALLY, YOU ARE GOING TO FEEL HUNGRY QUICKLY WHEN YOU EAT LIKE THIS OR THINK THAT IT IS NOT GOING TO SUSTAIN YOU, before your system gets used to the new way of eating.
+INITIALLY, YOU MIGHT FEEL HUNGRY QUICKLY WHEN YOU EAT LIKE THIS OR THINK THAT IT IS NOT GOING TO SUSTAIN YOU, before your system gets used to the new way of eating.
+It’s mostly in the mind, however, as most people report quite the opposite.
 Unlike the heavy protein or grains breakfast that sits in your stomach like sludge for hours, that also slows down your mental faculties as you down coffee after coffee in an effort to stay sharp at the workplace or whatever that is you are trying to accomplish.
 When you keep up with eating fruit, you might notice how clear-headed you feel, and how light you feel, even if you are feeling hungry which you can easily satisfy just by eating more fruit, or drinking green juices.
 Bottom line, you can not eat too much fruit.
 Even for those with diabetes.
 I know that this information is contrary to many mainstream as well as alternative dietary recommendations out there, and it may come as a surprise to you.
 But, I am yet to find a chronic illness that does not benefit from the fruit only for breakfast directive.
 If you are having trouble with it, then it is NOT the fruit that is the problem, but very likely that the acidosis in your body is high.
 In that case, start with cucumber, celery, leafy greens, or a green juice.
 Some tweaking and additional organ support WILL be needed whilst working towards the goal of incorporating fruits in the morning to break your fast.
 The ultimate goal is to have the right foods accomplish the job of cleaning your body efficiently DAILY.
 Fruits, berries, and melons are that food group, no other.
 With continued cleaning and drainage of the lymphatic system through open primary elimination channels achieved with the help of diet and valuable support from Gemmotherapy and Homeopathy, acidosis reduces over time thereby resolving symptoms from the inside out.
 No suppression, no masking, no supplements, no temporary relief mechanisms, and no intense-detox regimens.
 (By the way, vitamins and supplements are not by any means a substitute for poor nutrition or mal-absorption issues, they will help initially and can be useful as a temporary relief mechanism, but, they take away gland function and you end up worse than when you started!)

 Lunch and Dinner